sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Customize installation
 ----------------------
-Configure is based on shell variables which initial value could be given by setting variables in the command line, or in the environment.
+`configure` is based on shell variables which initial value could be given by setting variables in the command line, or in the environment.
 Take a look to the table with the most popular variables:

 | Variable | Description                                                                                                  |
 | -------- | ------------------------------------------------------------------------------------------------------------ |